andreaskarman/order-weight-woocommerce/README.txt

 Contributors: andreaskarman
 Tags: woocommerce, woocommerce order, woocommerce order weight, woocommerce plugin, order, orders, weight, ecommerce, shop Requires at least: 5.0
-Tested up to: 5.8.1
+Tested up to: 6.1
-Stable tag: 0.4.0
+Stable tag: 0.7
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin extends WooCommerce by storing the weight of orders.
+This WordPress plugin stores the weight of WooCommerce orders and displays the order weight when managing orders.

 == Description ==
-By using this plugin the weight of WooCommerce orders will be stored in the database and the order weight will be available in your WordPress Admin when managing orders.
-It also extends orders in the WooCommerce REST API with weight and weight unit.
+This WordPress plugin stores the weight of WooCommerce orders and displays the order weight when managing orders.

-To make the plugin work as intended, you need to [add weight to your products](https://docs.woothemes.com/document/adding-dimensions-and-weights-to-products-for-shipping/)
+To make the plugin work as intended, [add weight to your products](https://docs.woothemes.com/document/adding-dimensions-and-weights-to-products-for-shipping/).

 = What it does =
+- When a new order is added, the total order weight is populated.
-- Saving the weight of orders when a new order is created.
+- When an order is changed, the order weight is updated and a order notification is added.
-- Making order weight available in the WordPress Admin.
-- Adding sortable weight columns to "Products" and "Orders".
+- Adding weight as a sortable column for ”Orders” and ”Products” in WordPress admin interface.
-- Extending orders in WooCommerce REST API with weight and weight unit.
+- Extends the REST API with order weight and weight unit as order properties
+- Displays order weight in the customer dashboard
+- Bulk action to update order weight on historical orders
+- When exporting orders with [WooCommerce Customer / Order / Coupon Export](https://woocommerce.com/products/ordercustomer-csv-export/), order weight is included.

 = Credits =
 The concepts of the plugin came from [this blog post](http://www.remicorson.com/store-and-display-woocommerce-order-total-weight/) by Remi Corson.